Below you can find the general rules for sideline employement for non-EU/EEA-Citizens.

-It is possible for foreigners with a residence and work permit as a researcher, guest researcher or Ph.D-student to perform sideline employment in Denmark without applying for a separate permit at the Danish Agency for International Recruitment and Integration.
-It is a condition that the sideline employment is related to the main employment that forms the basis of the residence permit.
-Whether or not the main and sideline employment are related always depends on a specific and individual assessment.
+It is possible for foreigners with a residence and work permit as a researcher, guest researcher or PhD student to perform sideline employment in Denmark without applying for a separate permit.

-NB!
-Researchers who have a residence and work permit on the pay limit scheme are not covered by the new rules about sideline employment.
-These researchers would still need to apply for a separate work permit for sideline employment.
+Researchers who have a residence and work permit on the pay limit scheme and guest PhD students need to apply for a separate work permit for sideline employment.

 You can find more information about the rules and the application process here.